na-na-hi/renget/archive/HelpanonSmile.md

 #Smile Entry
-Because charhub is starting to be real shit and is the nest where faggots are leeching off the works of others, I decided that it's shit and joined the rentry club, will start to update my chub.ai account when it stops being shit and loading incorrectly unless I'm staring at it for like 60 minutes.
 This entry will include some cards that I modified from other people to either fit a different scenario or because the wording was not of my, or the bot's, liking.
 All my published bots are either per request, experimental or both.
 Feel fry to answer my posts or review the bots in chub with shit you find badly made from the bot so I can actually wrench them into their original purpose.
 As always, have a good one ( ̄ ▽ ̄ )ノ (^▽^)